HieuMIU/ShareHubMIU/README.md

 # ShareHubMIU
 ShareHub MIU is a dedicated platform for students and staff at Maharishi International University to easily share, exchange, and rent items within the MIU community.
+From rooms and cars to furniture and electronics, ShareHub MIU fosters a sustainable and convenient way to connect and support one another.
+Users can list items for free or for a fee, making it simple to find what they need or pass along what they no longer use.